-Time expectation: 15-20 mins per night, four nights per week.
+Time expectation: Students are set homework daily 15-20 mins per night, four nights per week.

-- Children will take books home with a notebook that has a place for parents to sign.
-For students in Years 1 - 3, this is daily.
+- Children will take books home with a notebook with a place for parents to sign.
+For students in Years 1 3, this is daily.
 We ask parents to take the time to read with their child or encourage them to read independently then sign their reading log.
-Discussing with their child what they are reading is also a way to help them engage with and comprehend what they are reading. - Some classes will have a 2-week Readathon in Term 3 to encourage more engagement with reading.
+Discussing with their child what they are reading is also a way to help them engage with and comprehend what they are reading. - Sanskrit practice/Spelling & Handwriting practice/ Timetables & Maths practice